-Beyond the gender gap: Presidential politics is a ‘masculinity contest.’
+Beyond the gender gap: Presidential politics is a ‘masculinity contest’

 Why We Wrote This

-The gender gap in presidential politics is not new.
+The gender gap in U.S. presidential politics is not new.
 But in this election year, the importance of projecting power has become gendered.
 Both candidates are wooing voters with their own brands of masculinity.

-The President “doesn’t have to necessarily be a man, but [voters are] still really liking a masculine presence at that level,” says Lindsey Meeks, a University of Oklahoma professor specializing in political communication and gender.
+The president “doesn’t have to necessarily be a man, but [voters are] still really liking a masculine presence at that level,” says Lindsey Meeks, a University of Oklahoma professor specializing in political communication and gender.

 Power projection

-Kamala Harris is walking a finer line, attempting to appeal to men while keeping her base among women.
+Ms. Harris is walking a finer line, attempting to appeal to men while keeping her base among women.
 Her choice of Tim Walz as a running mate brought some balance to her femininity.
 But she’s also played up her more masculine qualities – as California’s “top cop” and as a gun owner.
 And, this week, former President Barack Obama rallied supporters on her behalf in Detroit alongside rapper Eminem, making a pointed appeal to young men to support the Democratic candidate.

 Projecting strength is trickier for women, says Dan Cassino, who conducts polling for Fairleigh Dickinson University.
 “Female candidates have to be masculine, but not too masculine, and feminine, but not too feminine.
 Whereas masculine male candidates just have to be masculine.”

-Recent polling he has conducted illustrates those differences: Among registered voters, 41% say Mr. Trump is “completely masculine,” Of that share, 84% say they’re going to vote for him.
+Recent polling he has conducted illustrates those differences: Among registered voters, 41% say Mr. Trump is “completely masculine.”
+Of that share, 84% say they’re going to vote for him.
 Some 54% say Ms. Harris expresses some degree of masculinity.

 “Almost every election is, in fact, a masculinity contest.
 We just don’t see it because it’s [been] just two men,” he says.
 “To be taken seriously as a potential leader, you have to show masculine traits.”